chin-hua-jun/VectorDB-RAG-Pipeline/README.md

 # VectorDB RAG Pipeline

 > Personal exploration project for learning vector databases, embeddings, and RAG (Retrieval-Augmented Generation).
+> Pipeline works for any documents, for this example I used Claude Code documents as it's something I could see myself using a RAG-augmented local LLM for checking questions.

 ## Current Progress